External Study Abroad Scholarships

 Boren Fellowships

-The Fellowships are for U.S. citizen graduate students to study, intern, or research abroad.
+The fellowships are for U.S. citizen graduate students to study, intern, or research abroad.
 The maximum award amounts are $12,500 for programs 12-24 weeks in length and $25,000 for programs 25-52 weeks in length.
-Fellows also have the option to apply for up to $12,000 for a summer domestic intensive language course.
+Fellows also have the option to apply for up to $5,000 for a summer domestic intensive language course.

-Critical Language Scholarship (CLS) is a fully funded 8-10 week summer intensive language and cultural immersion program for U.S. undergraduate and graduate students.
-CLS Institutes offer language study in Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Punjabi, Russian, Swahili, Turkish, and Urdu.
-Most languages require no previous study.
-KU students interested in applying should contact Erin Wolfram, Administrative Director, Office of Fellowships, for more detailed information.
+The Critical Language Scholarship (CLS) is a fully funded, 8-10 week summer intensive language and cultural immersion program for U.S. citizen undergraduate and graduate students.
+CLS Institutes offer language study in Arabic, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu.
+Many languages require no previous study or previous study of one to two years.
+KU students interested in applying should contact Mulu Lemma in the Center for Undergraduate Research and Fellowships (CURF) for more detailed information.

-The Freeman Asia Scholarship is open to undergraduate U.S. citizen or permanent residents with demonstrated financial need who will study in East or Southeast Asia for an academic year, semester, or summer.
-Award amounts are up to $7,000 for an academic year, $5,000 for a semester, and $3,000 for a summer.
-Students interested in applying should contact Renee Frias, in Study Abroad & Global Engagement for more information.
+The Freeman Award for Study in Asia is open to U.S. citizen or permanent resident undergraduate students with demonstrated financial need who will study in East or Southeast Asia for an academic year, semester, or summer.
+Award amounts are up to $7,000 for an academic year, $5,000 for a semester (12 week minimum), and $3,000 for a summer (8 week minimum).
+Students interested in applying should contact Renee Frias in SAGE for more information.

-Fulbright Scholarships provide grants for individually designed study/research projects or for English Teaching Assistant Programs.
-They are available to U.S. citizens who hold a bachelor's degree by the beginning of the grant program, have a good to excellent GPA, and reasonable proficiency in the language of the host country.
+Fulbright Scholarships provide grants for individually designed study or research projects or for English teaching assistant programs.
+They are available to U.S. citizens who hold a bachelor's degree by the beginning of the grant program, have a good-to-excellent GPA, and demonstrate reasonable proficiency in the language of the host country.
 For more information, contact Rachel Sherman-Johnson in KU International Affairs.

 The Fund for Education Abroad provides scholarships to students who are underrepresented among the U.S. study abroad population.
 This can include students of color, first-generation college students, and students with financial need.
-Eligible students must be U.S. citizens or permanent residents, undergraduates, and be participating in a program of at least 28 days in length.
-Scholarships range from $1,250 to $10,000.
+Eligible students must be U.S. citizens or permanent residents, undergraduates, and be participating in a program of at least 14 days in length.
+Recipients must also have not previously studied abroad for academic credit after high school.
+Scholarships range from $1,000 to $5,000.
+Students participating on an academic year program could be awarded additional funding.

-The Benjamin A. Gilman International Scholarship Program provides scholarships to U.S. citizen undergraduate students who receive the Federal Pell Grant at the time of application.
+The Benjamin A. Gilman International Scholarship Program provides scholarships to U.S. citizen undergraduate students who receive the federal Pell Grant at the time of application or the time of study abroad.
 Award amounts range and are up to $5,000.
-Students studying a critical language can be awarded an additional $3,000 as part of a Critical Need Language Award.
-Book a virtual appointment or book an in-person appointment with your study abroad Program Coordinator to discuss the application and eligibility requirements.
-KU Study Abroad & Global Engagement will hold Gilman Application Workshops 3 weeks before application due dates.
-See the KU Gilman Essay Tips and Guidelines (.pdf.) for more information regarding the scholarship.
+Students studying a critical language can be awarded up to an additional $3,000 in the Critical Need Language Award.
+Students completing coursework in STEM (science, technology, engineering, and mathematics) can be awarded up to an additional $1,000 in the STEM Supplemental Award.
+Book a virtual appointment or book an in-person appointment with your study abroad program coordinator to discuss the application and eligibility requirements.
+SAGE will hold Gilman application workshops before application due dates.
+See this essay tips and guidelines handout for more information regarding the scholarship.

-The Gilman-McCain Scholarship provides awards of $5,000 to undergraduate child dependents of active duty service members to study or intern abroad.
-Eligible students must be U.S. citizen, undergraduate students who are a dependent child of active duty military members at the time of application and the recipient of any type of Title IV federal financial aid.
+The Gilman-McCain Scholarship provides awards of $5,000 to undergraduate child or spousal dependents of active duty service members to study or intern abroad.
+Eligible students must be U.S. citizen, undergraduate students who are a dependent child or spouse of active duty military members at the time of application and the recipient of any type of Title IV federal financial aid.

 The Honor Society of Phi Kappa Phi awards grants in the amount of $1,000 to undergraduates with a minimum GPA of 3.75 to study abroad.

-Graduate students who are Kansas residents are able to apply for Rotary Global Grant Scholarships for academic study.
-For more information and applications contact Tom Mulinazzitomm@ku.edu or Carl E. Lockelok@ku.edu.
+Graduate students who are Kansas residents are able to apply for Rotary Global Grants for academic study.
+For more information, visit https://my.rotary.org/en/take-action/apply-grants/global-grants.